-All freshman applicants (excluding the exceptions) must complete the SSAR for admission consideration.
+All freshman applicants (excluding the exceptions) must complete and link the SSAR for admission.
 A high school transcript submitted from the high school or through a third-party vendor like Naviance or Parchment does not substitute for the SSAR requirement.
-If, for some reason, you are unable to complete the SSAR, you must contact the Office of Admissions at 352-392-1365 or contact us.
+If for some reason you are unable to complete the SSAR, you must contact the Office of Admissions at 352-392-1365 or contact us.

 Do I need to include high school courses taken while I was in middle school/junior high school?

 Every academic course that you attempted for high school credit while in middle school/junior high school must be listed on the SSAR.
 The SSAR entry process allows you to state that the courses were taken while in middle school.